HikaruEgashira/optool/README.md

 ```
 optool 0.1.0
-A command-line tool for string substitutions
+A command-line tool for calc

 USAGE:
     optool <op> <a> <b>